Develop Without Displacement

 By Barika X. Williams

 Cities across the country are struggling to address the growing threat of displacement and gentrification.
 In neighborhood after neighborhood, tenants, homeowners, and community groups can recount these stories, but a key challenge is the lack of quantitative data.
 New York City does not track when and why residents leave their homes.
-However, we do know that the city’s rental market is increasingly unaffordable.1 We, the Association for Neighborhood
+However, we do know that the city’s rental market is increasingly unaffordable.1

 New York and cities worldwide are rapidly becoming spaces that primarily benefit those who control capital at the expense of marginalized populations such as people of color and low- to middle-income residents.
 For the city’s thousands of healthcare aides, childcare providers, taxi drivers, civil service employees, and minimum wage workers, the risk of displacement leaves them and their families vulnerable.
 We know that displacement can put households on a path of housing instability that impacts mental and physical health, employment, education, and food security—and can lead to homelessness.